mgechev/revive/RULES_DESCRIPTIONS.md

 _Configuration_: This rule accepts two slices of strings and one optional slice with single map with named parameters.
-(it's due to TOML hasn't "slice of any" and we keep backward compatibility with previous config version) First slice is an allow-list and second one is a blocklist of initialisms.
+(it's due to TOML hasn't "slice of any" and we keep backward compatibility with previous config version) First slice is an allowlist and second one is a blocklist of initialisms.
 In map, you can add "upperCaseConst=true" parameter to allow `UPPER_CASE` for `const` By default, the rule behaves exactly as the alternative in `golint` but optionally, you can relax it (see [golint/lint/issues/89](https://github.com/golang/lint/issues/89))